giannni/gianni.pw/README.md

 # website
-This is my current, personal website hosted on github.
+This is my personal website hosted on github.